Biology

 Meiosis II

-After the division and exchange of genetic material, the four cells resulting from the meiotic process are characterized by being haploid, i.e. there are a single copy of the genetic material).
-In doing so they provide new genetic information which is enriched and more varied.
-This can help the organism adapt better to their environment, have a better chance of fighting disease and provide many benefits science is yet to discover.
+After the division and exchange of genetic material, the four cells resulting from the meiotic process are characterized by being haploid, i.e. there is a single copy of the genetic material.
+In doing so, they provide new genetic information which is enriched and more varied.
+This can help the organism adapt better to their environment, have a better chance of fighting disease, and provide many benefits science is yet to discover.
+The genetic shuffling during meiosis is fundamental for evolution, as it introduces new genetic combinations into populations.

 Now that you know well the difference between mitosis and meiosis, you can learn more about these processes with diagrams of the cell division cycle.